When you're thinking of making the change to condo living, there's a lot to consider.

-Parking and storage facilities may add to your financial considerations as these items may be considered extra amenities and will result in higher monthly maintenance fees.
-Consult with your advisor on how additional monthly fees will impact your retirement plan so you can ensure you are making the right financial decision.
+Parking and storage facilities may add to your financial considerations, as these items may be considered extra amenities and will result in higher monthly maintenance fees.
+Consult with your advisor on how additional monthly fees will impact your retirement plan so you can ensure you're making the right financial decision.

 All of these lifestyle and budget changes should form part of your overall assessment when you start thinking about how and when you might consider a condo move, and what kind of condo would be appropriate for you.

 If you've decided to move ahead with condo living, conduct due diligence as you would with any major investment.
-Use your real estate agent, lawyer and financial advisor as resources to guide you through this transition.
+Use your real-estate agent, lawyer and advisor as resources to guide you through this transition.

 Not all buildings, or condo fees, are structured the same.
 Older buildings may have more stable fees, while new buildings might have lower initial fees that can escalate over time.
-Older buildings in particular may see one-time fees for improvement, such as window, parking structure or roof repairs, which can require a substantial financial reserve investment.
-It's important to review the condo's reserve fund and be informed of pending projects, as these factors will effect increases in the maintenance fees.
+Older buildings in particular may see one-time fees for improvement, such as window, parking structure or roof repairs, which can require a substantial financial-reserve investment.
+It's important to review the condo's reserve fund and be informed of pending projects, as these factors will affect increases in the maintenance fees.